zackthomas1/ToyEngine/docs/phases.md

 ### Phase Completion Criteria
 - All deliverables implemented and tested
 - Documentation complete and reviewed
-- Community feedback incorporated
 - Performance benchmarks met
 - Code quality standards maintained

 ### Overall Project Success
-- **Technical**: Engine supports production-quality games
+- **Technical**: Engine supports simple games with 3D graphics
 - **Educational**: Serves as valuable learning resource
-- **Community**: Active contributor and user base
-- **Performance**: Meets or exceeds performance targets
+- **Performance**: Able to support simple 3D scenes and games at 60 fps
-- **Quality**: High code quality and maintainability
+- **Quality**: Code is maintainable and well commented

 ### Continuous Improvement
 - Regular retrospectives after each phase
-- Feedback integration and process improvement
+- Feedback integration and process for continual improvement as understanding and knowledge grows
 - Performance optimization and technical debt management
-- Community growth and engagement strategies

-This development roadmap provides a structured approach to building ToyEngine while maintaining flexibility for adaptation based on community needs and emerging technologies.